-Fillhouer said her husband, their three children and spouses are pheasant hunters; now they are talking about taking up waterfowl hunting because the restored wetland will attract ducks and geese.
-Fillhouer, who is semi-retired from the banking industry and moved from Prior Lake to Nisswa a couple of years ago, most recently visited the land this fall with her family and their German shorthair pointers.
+Fillhouer said her husband, their three children and spouses are pheasant hunters; they are considering waterfowl hunting because the restored wetland will attract ducks and geese.
+Fillhouer, who is semi-retired from the banking industry and moved from Prior Lake to Nisswa a couple of years ago, visited the land this fall with her family and their German shorthair pointers.